sprkweb/tarona/README.md

 # Tarona
 Strategic game.

+> No longer developed.
+>
+> It was not completed due to my life circumstances.
+The previous GitHub account
+> was deleted and this is a restored backup.

 ## This file...
 ...is a manual for players with answers to frequently asked questions.
 If you are a developer, you should read the `CONTRIBUTING.md` file.